 Many schools have transfer student policies.
 These policies apply to students who might choose to transition from a college program into university, or students who seek to change universities during their programs.
 Student transfer policies outline how the credits you completed at one postsecondary institution can count toward the completion of a degree at another.

-To find out more about your school’s transfer student policies, contact the admission office at the university you would like to attend or visit the Universities section for more information.
+To find out more about your school’s transfer student policies, contact the admission office at the university you would like to attend or visit the Universities section.

-You can also access ONTransfer.ca for interactive transfer information and links to advisors who can help you plan your transfer.
+You can also access ONTransfer.ca for more information about transfers and links to advisors who can help you plan your transfer.

 What is a mature student policy?

 Most Ontario universities have a policy to support admission for mature students who do not meet standard university entrance requirements, but who have life and work experience.
 These policies vary depending on the university.
 The OUAC has a complete list of mature student policies.

 While you research universities and their programs, you should also research funding options for your education.

 The Ontario and Canadian governments offer financial aid to those who need it, and each university has its own scholarships, industry grants and community funding sources.

 OUInfo is a great place to start researching university programs.
 You might find it helpful to review the programs that interest you, develop a list and then narrow down your program options.